Astrotope/mr-level-05-fsd-mission-02-research/README.md

 ---

 <a id="ai-interview-chatbot-api-stateful-endpoints"></a>
-## (6) Create API endpoints for the AI interview practice chatbot using express.js
+## (6) Create Stateful API Endpoints for the AI Interview Practice Chatbot using express.js

 ### Folder structure